Geonemertes pelaensis

 Geonemertes pelaensis is a species of terrestrial Nemertea.

 Superficially, Geonemertes pelaensis resembles a land flatworm (family Geoplanidae) and lives in the same habitat, but it has an anterior exertile proboscis, whereas flatworms have a pharynx located in their ventral side at midlength of body.
 The number of eyes this nemertean can have varies between 4 and 8 ocelli.

 It is commonly found on islands in the Indo-Pacific, and has been anthropogenically introduced to Caribbean islands and Florida.
 Geonemertes pelaensis is a known predator of gastropoda in the wild, and isopoda, and amphipoda in laboratory settings.

+Molecular characterization

+The complete mitochondrial genome of Geonemertes pelaensis was sequenced from specimens collected in Martinique and New Caledonia.
+The mitogenome was unusually large, nearly 32 kb, and contained 13 protein-coding genes, two rRNA genes, and 21 tRNA genes.
+The two genomes were almost identical, differing by only a few mutations, indicating low genetic diversity.
+This conservation suggests a recent introduction from closely related source populations.
+The exceptional genome length was mainly due to long intergenic regions and expanded tRNA clusters.
+Several nuclear mitochondrial pseudogenes (NUMTs) were detected, which may complicate genetic analyses.
+Gut content sequencing also revealed prey DNA, (a cockroach for the specimen from Martinique, and a moth for the specimen from New Caledonia) demonstrating the ecological value of molecular approaches.